ronnyml/snowplow-wiki/glossary/Glossary.md

 Snowplow allows you to collect events via the adapters (webhooks) of supported third-party software.

-Webhooks allow this third-party software to send their own internal event streams to Snowplow Collectors for further processing.
+Webhooks allow this third-party software to send their own internal event streams to Snowplow [collectors](#g-collector) for further processing.
 Webhooks are sometimes referred to as "streaming APIs" or "HTTP response APIs".

 *Read [more](Setting-up-a-webhook) or go to the [top](#top)*